The CFAS Board of Directors and our Executive Director would like to welcome you to the Canadian Fertility and Andrology Society.

-The CFAS is a multidisciplinary national non-profit Society that serves as the voice of reproductive specialists, scientists, and allied health professionals working in the field of Assisted Reproduction in Canada.
+The CFAS is a multidisciplinary national non-profit Society that serves as the voice of reproductive specialists including physicians, nurses, andrologists, embryologists, research scientists, counsellors, psychologists, social workers, lawyers, ethicists, administrative professionals and trainees working in the field of Assisted Reproduction in Canada.
 Established in 1954, the mission of the CFAS is to responsibly advance reproductive science and medicine in Canada through leadership, research and guidance.
 Through its 700 multidisciplinary membership, the CFAS aims to promote excellence in the field of Assisted Reproduction to the benefit of Canadians and children born of this technology.

 Promoting excellence in Assisted Reproduction.